Hormel Historic Home

 *If you are traveling from a distance you're welcome to call us to check tour hour updates as our tour hours may change due to private event rentals, guided group tours, etc. We do our best to update our social media, website calendar, Google business hours, and place a sign on the front door or porch if hours will differ.

-Special Event Hours Vary and are Customized Per Event
+Special Event Hours Vary and are Customized Per Venue Rental

 The Hormel Historic Home is an independent 501(c)3 nonprofit organization.
 The Hormel Historic Home is not owned, operated, or operationally funded by any corporation, historical society, county, city or foundation.
 Tours, memberships, donations, gift shop purchases, and venue rentals support the Historic House Museum's operations and programming.
 Thank you for your support!